violinist-dev/docs/content/allow_all.md

 ## Explanation

-This is probably most useful if you have not so many dependencies, or if you are replacing a manual workflow that involves this.
+This is probably most useful if you have not so many dependencies, or if you are replacing a manual workflow that involves running `composer update` on a regular basis.
 If you are using this option, only one pull request will be created by violinist, and it will contain the updates that would happen if you were running `composer update`.
 So this option updates all of your dependencies, all of the time.

 > NB!
 This will not change any of your constraints.
 So strictly speaking, it will update all of your dependencies that has an update and where an update is allowed within the constraint.